 CHOP and Devereux team up for conference on integrating physical and behavioral healthcare

-The Children’s Hospital of Philadelphia recently teamed up with Devereux to co-sponsor a conference – for the first time – on the importance of integrating mental and behavioral healthcare with physical care for children.
+The Children’s Hospital of Philadelphia(CHOP) recently teamed up with Devereux Advanced Behavioral Health to co-sponsor a conference – for the first time – on the importance of integrating mental and behavioral healthcare with physical care for children.

 Approximately 70 attendees from the medical community, including physicians, nurses, physician assistants and clinical social workers gathered at CHOP in late October for the conference, titled “Developmental and Behavioral Health for the Pediatric Patient.”

 About the conference …